ShukantPal/pixi-essentials/packages/ooo-renderer/README.md

 a full-flush, this renderer will only flush the display objects that intersect with the filtered/masked one.

+## How it works

+Each batched display-object is assigned a:

+* layer-ID: Overlapping display-objects must be be rendered in-order.
+The layer-ID is incremented whenever a display-objects happens to overlap another one before it.

+* batch-ID: Display-objects that have the same rendering dependencies (like textures or uniforms) have the same batch-ID.

+When the display-object is queued, it is placed in a bucket for its batch-ID.
+This bucket keeps display-objects sorted in order of their layer-ID.

+When the batch renderer is flushed, then buckets are merged to form batches.
+Merging is done such that layer-ID ordering is preserved and batch size is evenly distributed.
+Depending on the user's GPU, there is a "set" number of buckets per batch.

 ## Basic Usage

 The following example will setup a built-in preset of the out-of-order renderer: